RiccardoMasutti/btcpayserver-doc-1/docs/FAQ/FAQ-General.md

 ## How can I contribute to BTCPay?

-There are many ways in which you can contribute to an open-source project like BTCPay.
+There are many ways in which you can **contribute to an open-source project like BTCPay**.

 The easiest way is to use the software, provide feedback and report any bugs or issues you or your customers encounter.
 If you're a developer, you can help us develop and improve the software by contributing in any of the BTCPay Server [GitHub repositories](https://github.com/btcpayserver).
 Translating BTCPay into your native language on [Transifex](https://www.transifex.com/btcpayserver/btcpayserver/), helping us with documentation and writing are ways in which you can help us out, even if you're not a developer or tech-savvy.
 We appreciate every contributor to the project.